Dineshkumar-r/ci-cd-demo/README.md

 # Learn2cloud
-repo used to store contents related L2C
+repo used to store contents related L2C edited by VS Code